alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       The snow/dust trail interactions can only happen within the space around the player covered by the render target which the trails draw to.
 The scale of that area can be adjusted on UDW with the setting "Snow/ Dust Interaction Render Target Area".

       The render target will dynamically recenter itself as your player pawn moves through the level.
 If you want this recentering to be based on a different location, you can do that.
-In UDW's Basic Controls, in the advanced dropdown, the setting is Control Point Location Source.
+In UDW's Basic Controls, the setting is Control Point Location Source.
 This also affects how weather is changed by Weather Override Volumes.
 By default the player pawn location is used, and should be a good fit for most projects.
 But you can change this to use the player camera location, or to control it manually using a vector variable.

       Nanite Tessellation

-      DLWE has support for using nanite tessellation for the snow/dust depth.
-Note, this is specific to the Dynamic Landscape Weather Effects V2 function.
-If you're modifying a material that used the old DLWE function, you'll need to replace it with the V2 version to work with nanite tessellation.
+      DLWE has support for using nanite tessellation for the snow/dust depth on nanite landscapes.

       Make sure your project has nanite tessellation enabled.
 Then, you'll then need to enable it on your material.
 Check "Enable Tessellation".
-Under Displacement, set the Magnitude to 1, and the Center to 0.
 Make sure you have also enabled Nanite on your landscape actor and built its nanite mesh.

-      From the DLWE node in your material, plug the Displacement output into your material result for displacement.
+      From the DLWE node in your material, plug a static bool of True into the input "For Nanite Tessellation".
+The inputs "Nanite Tessellation Magnitude" and "Nanite Tessellation Center" should be set to match your material's tessellation settings.

-      You can input displacement for the surface underneath the effect coverage.
-If you had an existing displacement setup using different Magnitude and Center values, you'll need to adjust your Displacement value before plugging it into the DLWE node.
-This is very simple to do, just subtract the previous Center value, and multiply by the previous Magnitude value.
+      If you're setting up a landscape material without existing displacement, I recommend using a Magnitude of 1 and a Center of 0.

+      If you do have existing Displacement for the underlying surface, note the input "Displacement Input is World Scale".
+This determines how the displacement input is interpreted.
+By default it is true, which means the displacement input is a world scale value, scaled and offset by the function to maintain that world scale.
+If you already have your displacement working the way you want, you can plug False into "Displacement Input is World Scale" to keep the function from modifying it.

       Blocking Interaction Effects with Physical Materials

       It might be necessary to keep interaction sound effects and particles from happening on certain surfaces.
+For example if you have your own material logic masking the effect coverage.
 You can use physical materials to do this.
 Find the arrays on UDW, in the advanced dropdown of the DLWE category, called "Physical Materials Which Disable Snow/ Dust Sounds And Particles" and "Physical Materials Which Disable Puddle Sounds And Particles".
 Any phys mats in these arrays will be blocked from causing interaction effects.

       Using DLWE on Non Landscape Meshes